mtlynch/mtlynch.io/_posts/2017-05-20-windows-sia-mining.md

 When you're finally synchronized, click the "Receive Siacoin" button in the wallet screen:

+  {% include image.html file="sia-ui-receive-siacoin.png" alt="Sia-UI save address" %}

+You will see a "Receiving Address" field and a "Description" field.
+In the Description, type `Mining revenues` (or whatever label you prefer):

-  {% include image.html file="sia-ui-receive-siacoin.png" alt="Sia-UI receive siacoin" %}
+{% include image.html file="sia-ui-address.png" alt="Sia-UI receive siacoin" %}

-You will see a long series of letters and numbers.
-This is your Siacoin wallet address.
+Sia will now show your Siacoin receiving address labeled `Mining revenues`.
+You can access it at any time by hitting the "Receive Siacoin" button.

-{% include image.html file="sia-ui-address.png" alt="Sia-UI address" %}
+{% include image.html file="sia-ui-address2.png" alt="Sia-UI address" %}

-Save this address and proceed to the [Start mining](#start-mining) step.

 # Start mining